strimzi/proposals/050-unidirectional-topic-operator.md

 ### Unidirectionality

-As mentioned we would only synchronize topic state from Kube to Kafka.
+As mentioned, we would only synchronize topic state from Kube to Kafka.
 Users and applications could create, delete and modify topics using the Kafka protocol (e.g. via the `Admin` client) which would **not** be reflected by a `KafkaTopic` in Kube.

 In other words, the existence of at least some `KafkaTopic` resources would be decoupled from the existence of a corresponding topic in Kafka.
-While users could chose to create a topic in Kafka by creating a `KafkaTopic`, they could also create and eventually delete topics directly without a `KafkaTopic` ever existing.
+While users could choose to create a topic in Kafka by creating a `KafkaTopic`, they could also create, modify and eventually delete topics directly without a `KafkaTopic` ever existing.

 When a `KafkaTopic` did exist for a given topic in Kafka then any changes made via other tooling would eventually be reverted.